20516 - MANAGEMENT OF INTERNATIONAL ORGANIZATIONS AND NGO'S

 ATTENDING STUDENTS

-(A) One collaborative policy brief, counting for 40% of grade
+(A) One collaborative policy brief (1/3 of the final grade)

 NOT ATTENDING STUDENTS